matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Use lightweight, asynchronous reviews to avoid bottlenecks.
 - Optimise CI with caching and parallelisation.

+Accelerate research highlights fast feedback loops as one of the strongest predictors of delivery success.
+Teams that minimise waiting between commit, test, and deploy consistently outperform those with slow feedback cycles.

 ## 5. Overproduction (Kajō seisan)

 Overproduction is producing goods before they’re needed.
 In software, it’s building features no one uses or developing too far ahead of validated demand.